Securing the Enterprise: A Guide to Non-Human Identity Lifecycle Orchestration

 • Store credentials in secure vaults: Protect NHI credentials by storing them in secure vaults with encryption and multi-factor authentication (MFA) for access.

 • Implement dynamic authorization: Utilize systems that can adjust permissions based on context or risk factors.
 This provides additional protection for sensitive data, adapting access rights as needed.
+For example, an NHI's access could be temporarily elevated for a specific task and then automatically reduced afterward, or access could be restricted based on the source IP address or time of day.

 Continuous monitoring and auditing of NHI activity are essential for detecting and responding to suspicious behavior.
 Organizations should proactively watch for unusual patterns that could indicate a security breach.